Seada Palavrić

-Seada Palavrić (born 10 November 1954 in Tuzla) is a Bosnian lawyer, politician and judge, member of the Constitutional Court of Bosnia and Herzegovina.
+Seada Palavrić (born 10 November 1954 in Tuzla) is a Bosnian lawyer, politician, judge, and a retired member of the Constitutional Court of Bosnia and Herzegovina.
 She declared ethnic affiliation as Bosniak.

 Biography

 Palavrić graduated from the Sarajevo Law School in 1984 and passed the bar exam in 1995.

-In the 1980s Palavrić worked as legal consultant for the Thermoelectric Power Plant Tuzla.
-From 1993 to 2002 she was appointed District Labour Inspector and a Secretary of Tuzla District Assembly.
+In the 1980s, Palavrić worked as legal consultant for the Thermoelectric Power Plant Tuzla.
+From 1993 to 2002, she was appointed District Labour Inspector and a Secretary of the Tuzla District Assembly.